robertsundstrom/w3-ui/README.md

 The goal is to provide a basic set of components, based on the W3Schools CSS styles, to be used when building web apps using Blazor.

 ## Strategy
-Implement components in Razor and C#, and avoid the use of JavaScript.
+Implement components in Razor and C#, and avoid the use of TypeScript/JavaScript.

 Port stylesheets to SCSS.